ncbi/amr/README.md

 # NCBI Antimicrobial Resistance Gene Finder (AMRFinderPlus)

-This software and the accompanying database are designed to find acquired antimicrobial resistance genes and some point mutations in protein or assembled nucleotide sequences.
-We have also added "plus" stress, head, and biocide resistance as well as some virulence factors and E. coli antigens.
+This software and the accompanying database are designed to find acquired antimicrobial resistance genes and point mutations in protein and/or assembled nucleotide sequences.
+We have also added "plus" stress, heat, and biocide resistance and virulence factors for [some organisms](https://github.com/evolarjun/amr/wiki/Curated-organisms).

 ## See [the wiki for documentation](https://github.com/ncbi/amr/wiki)
 [Please subscribe to our announce list](https://www.ncbi.nlm.nih.gov/mailman/listinfo/amrfinder-announce) for announcements of database and software updates.